3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 There are three things to consider when using the free version of Asana.

-First, there is a 15-person limit on the number of collaborators you can add to a project—a hindrance if your bid requires tracking the progress and input of a large number of writers and subject matter experts (SMEs).
+First, there is a ten-person limit on the number of collaborators you can add to a project, which is a hindrance if your bid requires tracking the progress and input of many writers and subject matter experts (SMEs).
 Second, most of its automation features are accessible by subscription only.
 A free user cannot create task dependencies (tasks not progressing or beginning unless another has been completed) or other automation settings, making Asana more manual and less fluid.
 Thirdly, there is no easy or free file-sharing feature.
 Attachments can be added to tasks, but there is no feature for file sharing and multi-author collaboration, document editing, or version control.

 Table 2 Asana